HugoHakem/nix-os.config/README.md

 cp -r nixos-config/templates/pythonml projects/[name-of-the-project]
 ```

-For further detail, refer to the [`templates/`](templates/README.md)
+For further detail, refer to the [`templates/`](./templates/README.md)

 ### Note on my editor

 As of today, my editor is [Visual Studio Code](https://code.visualstudio.com/).
-In this configuration, you may however find some `Emacs` related code like here [modules/shared/config/emacs/](modules/shared/config/emacs/README.md).
+In this configuration, you may however find some `Emacs` related code like in [modules/shared/config/emacs/](./modules/shared/config/emacs/).
 As I pause my Emacs journey for now any `Emacs` code has been commented out.
-See a note on my editor in [modules/shared/config/README.md](modules/shared/config/README.md) to see how to change the configuration of Visual Studio Code for your [need](modules/shared/config/README.md#vscode-config).
+See a note on my editor in [modules/shared/config/README.md](./modules/shared/config/README.md) to see how to change the configuration of Visual Studio Code for your [need](./modules/shared/config/README.md#vscode-config).

 ## To-Do